There are now 3 possible online modes for units:

 - Students are able to (1) understand principles and concepts related to (a) the structure of matter at an atomic and molecular level; (b) reaction mechanisms, complex reactions and theories of chemical kinetics; (c) advanced thermodynamics; and (d) introductory electrochemistry; (2) acquire basic practical skills in (a) the operation of instrumentation; (b) techniques of data analysis; and (c) the interpretation of experimental measurements and the evaluation of their reliability; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.

-- Typically this unit is assessed in the following ways: (1) 11 laboratory reports during the semester; (2) quizzes and/or assignments based on the lecture material and literature research; and (3) a final two-hour examination.
+- Indicative assessments in this unit are as follows: (1) 6 worksheets completed based on laboratory work and 3 full laboratory reports during the semester; (2) quizzes and/or assignments based on the lecture material and literature research; and (3) a final two-hour examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Rob Atkin

 - Unit rules